 Welcome the new year with style and good taste with this collection of 13 recipes for New Year’s Eve (I’ve always been partial to a baker’s dozen).
-Many areas of the world are under lockdown as 2020 draws to a close, including where I live, so many of us will celebrating only with our households, whether that’s solo or just a few people over, there’s no reason not to toast the dawn of a new year with some good things to nibble and drink.
-There’s something on this list for everyone … make as many of these dishes as you need to suit the size of your crowd and your tastes.
+Many areas of the world are under lockdown as 2020 draws to a close, including where I live, so many of us will celebrating only with our households, whether that’s solo or just a few people.
+But that’s no reason not to toast the dawn of a new year with some good things to nibble and drink.

 A New Year’s Eve celebration is just the time for a fizzy and festive beverage, whether alcoholic or not.
 When it comes to alcoholic libations, why not try this pomegranate cosmopolitan or a celebratory Elephant’s Milk in a Cloud?
 Of course, a glass of bubbly is the quintessential New Year’s Eve quaff, but if you prefer a non-alcoholic beverage, these days my choice is kombucha.
 Serve it in a special glass, and add some adornments that complement that flavour you’ve chosen.

-If you’d like something hot and substantial on your New Year’s Eve nibbles table, I recommend these Belgian meatballs with a sour cherry sauce.
-The unusual combination of the savoury meat with the cherries definitely adds a celebratory touch to meatballs.
+If you’d like something hot and substantial on your New Year’s Eve nibbles table, I recommend Belgian meatballs with a sour cherry sauce.
+The unusual combination of cherries and savoury meat definitely adds a celebratory touch to meatballs.
 Since New Year’s Eve celebrations this year will be small by necessity, you can freeze any of the meatballs you don’t plan to eat in the next couple of days.

 French cheese puffs, which you may know as gougères, are always popular and here are three variations for you to choose from.

-Staying in the puff department, but moving to the sweeter side of things, these ginger sour cherry puffs say “special occasion” and are sure to draw some oohs and aahs.
+Staying in the puff department, but moving to the sweeter side of things, these ginger sour cherry puffs say “special occasion” and are sure to draw some oohs and aahs, if only from yourself.

 If it’s just not a party without chocolate, these choco-caramelilcious patties are the indulgent touch you’re looking for.
 They’re fun to make, and keep in the freezer so you can continue to treat yourself into the new year.

 Creamy and luscious lemon posset in little shooter glasses makes for a tart and tasty dessert that will help you stay awake until the clock strikes midnight!